Dealing With Insurance Companies After An Accident in St. Louis, MO

 If you were injured in a car or truck accident, take meticulous notes and keep multiple copies of any documentation.
 Make sure you get the contact and license info from the other driver and the truck number and trucking company info if it was a tractor trailer crash.
 If you were injured by someone else’s poor driving, their insurance company will be looking to limit their payout to you and having all the pertinent evidence on hand is the first step to protecting yourself.

 Representatives from the other insurance company may also try and contact you for a recorded statement.
-It is in your best interest to avoid talking to them until you have consulted a personal injury attorney.
+It is in your best interest to avoid talking to them until you have consulted with one of our personal injury attorneys in St. Louis.
 Even if you are absolutely sure that the accident wasn’t your fault, anything you say can be used to limit the payment you receive which could leave you in a dire financial situation.
 A skilled personal injury attorney will be able to advise you on your rights and help you make your statement to the insurance company if you even have to make one at all.